YashPatil0105/Csv_To_Json_Converter/README.md

   - Prints a simple age-group distribution table to the console

 - **Simple REST API**
-  - `POST /api/import` to trigger CSV import
+  - `POST /api/import` to trigger CSV import with optional file path parameter
   - `GET /health` for health checks

 ---